-Moreover, 40% of Gen-Xers and Gen-Yers had set up a financial plan for their parents’ elder care needs, versus 20% of Baby Boomers who had done so.
-And 54% of the younger generation had paid medical costs for parents and other relatives, compared with 42% of Baby Boomers.
+Moreover, 40% of Gen Xers and Gen Yers had set up a financial plan for their parents’ elder care needs, versus 20% of baby boomers who had done so.
+And 54% of the younger generation group had paid medical costs for parents and other relatives, compared with 42% of baby boomers.

 Eighty-five percent of survey respondents had talked with their spouse about long-term care plans, but 56% had never communicated their plans with their children, and 43% had never talked with parents and older relatives about what that generation’s plans and expectations were.

-Thirty-eight percent of those aged 18 to 46 and 30% of Baby Boomers were personally financing the cost of long-term care for aging or infirm parents or relatives.
-Financially Empowering Children
+Thirty-eight percent of those aged 18 to 46 and 30% of baby boomers were personally financing the cost of long-term care for aging or infirm parents or relatives.

 Only 37% of wealthy parents had fully disclosed their family’s level of wealth to their children, and 51% had disclosed only a little.
 Respondents over the age of 67 who had not fully disclosed their wealth said the primary reason was that they had been taught never to discuss wealth with anyone.

 Baby boomers and the younger generation were aligned in being more comfortable talking about wealth.
 However, most either had not gotten around to it or were concerned that it would negatively affect their children’s work ethic.